 For a change, use this quick and easy homemade Marinara Sauce.

-PIZZA PIE + BALSAMIC-TOMATO SAUCE + ROASTED VEGETABLES
+SKILLET PIZZA + BALSAMIC-TOMATO SAUCE + ROASTED VEGETABLES

-Skillet pizza with colorful roasted veggies and homemade balsamic tomato sauce.
-A light dusting of Almond Parmesan will finish it off perfectly!
+Skillet pizza with colorful roasted veggies and homemade balsamic tomato sauce is delicious and so easy to make.
+Add a light dusting of Almond Parmesan to finish it off perfectly!

 Ingredients